 Chrome is the most popular web browser in the world, and a big part of that is thanks to the fact that it’s one of the quickest.
 The fact that it spreads itself out across multiple processes on your PC means it takes advantage of your computer’s memory to speed up your browsing in ways that something like Firefox doesn’t (for now).

-The reason why not is because tabs that continue to run in the background continue to hog your system resources.
-Instead of just closing those excess tabs, though, you can enable a Chrome flag that suspends tabs you’re not using, then re-enables them when you click them, saving on memory.
+The reason is because tabs that continue to run in the background continue to hog your system resources.
+Instead of just closing those excess tabs, though, you can enable a Chrome flag that suspends tabs you’re not using, then re-enable them when you click them, saving on memory.

 You can read more about our favorite Chrome flags here.